l1mey112/stas/README.md

 }
 ```

-Loosely inspired by FORTH with a modern syntax, stas is a general purpose stack based programming language.
+Loosely inspired by FORTH with a modern syntax, stas is a general purpose low level stack based systems programming language.
 With syntax designed to be short and consise, programs written in stas take a concatenative form.
 A form where functions and operations mutate the stack in a pipeline where each output is anothers input.

 The stas programming language compiler supports x86_64 systems using the Linux and FreeBSD kernels and can cross compile to both with ease.
 Unencumbered by a C library, stas utilises OS specific native system calls to interact with the system.
 The full POSIX API and it's definitions are avaliable in the standard library.